tischi/image-analysis-course-material/modules/image-registration-big-warp.md

 ## Practical

 - Open Fiji
-- Open '../data/registration/sbem.zip'
+- Open '../data/registration/sbem.ome.tif'
-- Open '../data/registration/xray.zip'
+- Open '../data/registration/xray.ome.tif'
 - Start Big Warp
 	- moving image: xray
 	- target image: sbem
 	- Explore Big Warp (read the help!)
 	- Save your landmarks to a file
 	- Print the corresponding affine and similarity transformations and save them to a file
 	- Save the transformed moving image to a file
+- Start Big Warp Apply
+	- use the saved landmarks to also transform: '../data/registration/xray-segmented-neuropil.ome.tif'